ki-editor/ki-editor/docs/src/normal-mode/other-movements.md

 - When your current selection spans more than a visible screen, and you wish to see what's at the end of the current selection.
   - For example, when you selected a very long function
 - When you wish to start a new selection at the end of the current selection
-  - For example, when you selected a line and wish to change its last word, you can do: `e % w c` [^1]
+  - For example, when you select a line and wish to change its last word, you can do: `e % w c` [^1]

-[^1]: Explanation: `e` selects the current line, `%` sets the anchor of the last character of the current line, `w` select the current word under the cursor, `c` deletes the word and enter insert mode.
+[^1]: Explanation: `e` selects the current line, `%` sets the anchor of the last character of the current line, `w` selects the current word under the cursor, `c` deletes the word and enters insert mode.

 ## Go back/forward